-- Leavening Agents: You’ll need both baking soda and baking powder for this recipe.
-Don’t be alarmed by the amount of baking soda, this makes two loaves of bread so we’ll definitely need that much!
+- Leavening Agents and Salt: You’ll need both baking soda and baking powder for this recipe.
+Don’t be alarmed by the amount of baking soda; this makes two loaves of bread so we’ll definitely need that much!
 You’ll also need some kosher salt – the pinch of sodium helps balance all the sweetness in the bread.

-- Oil: I prefer to use coconut oil for this recipe as I just love how it makes the most deliciously moist pumpkin bread.
-Don’t worry, if you aren’t a fan of coconut, this bread doesn’t taste like it!
+- Oil: I prefer to use coconut oil for this recipe as I just love how it makes the most deliciously moist texture to pumpkin bread.
+Don’t worry; if you aren’t a fan of coconut, this bread doesn’t taste like it!
 You can also use other clear or light-colored flavorless oils.
 Safflower, sunflower, vegetable oil, or canola oil also work here.

 - Roasted Pepitas: I love topping my pumpkin bread with pumpkin seeds – it gives it the best texture!
 Sometimes I’ll use roasted and salted pumpkin seeds other times I’ll use unsalted.
 This is entirely up to you!
 I do love that the salted ones help balance the sweetness of the bread, so if you’re someone that doesn’t like sweet desserts, maybe opt for the salted kind!
 Starbucks uses unsalted pepitas on their pumpkin loaf.

 How to make copycat Starbucks pumpkin bread at home:

 - Combine the dry ingredients.
 You’ll want to add the flour, baking soda, baking powder, salt, and all the spices to a bowl and whisk until combined.
-Make sure to take your time and whisk well here because one you add this to the wet batter, you don’t want to over stir!
+Make sure to take your time and whisk well here because once you add this to the wet batter, you don’t want to over-stir!

 - Make Starbucks Pumpkin Loaf!
-Divide the batter into the prepared loaf pans.
+Pour the batter into the prepared loaf pans.
 You’ll only fill each pan about ¾ of the way full.
-The bread will rise quite a bit so you don’t want to overfill the baking pans!
+The bread will rise quite a bit, so you don’t want to overfill the baking pans!
 Smooth out the batter and sprinkle with pepitas on top.
 Bake until a toothpick or a skewer inserted in the center of the bread comes out without wet batter.
-Allow the breads to cool for 10 minutes or a wire rack.
-Then remove from the loaf pan.
+Allow the bread to cool for 10 minutes or on a wire rack.
+Then remove it from the loaf pan.
 Don’t let the bread sit in the loaf pan for longer than that.
 The moisture from the heat will cause the bread to sweat!

 How to store Starbucks Pumpkin Loaf: